rstats-tips/corona-shiny/README.md

 ### Docker
 Given a Docker installation you can run
 `docker run -d --rm  corona-shiny` to build a Docker image.
 To run this image use `docker run -d --rm -p 3838:3838 corona-shiny`.
 Now you can access the shiny app by pointing your browser to http://localhost:3838

+To rebuild container run `docker build   -t corona-shiny .`

 ## More information
 You can find more information about this shiny app at my blogpost at